Support for XL Bully owners

 And owners must:

-- have third party liability insurance against your dog injuring other people
+- have third party public liability insurance for your dog

 - be aged over 16